Holiday Party and Awards/Grants Presentation

 DATE: Wednesday, December 1

-DETAILS: Officers and members of the Feasterville Business Association will get
+DETAILS: Officers and members of the Feasterville Business Association got

-into the holiday spirit of giving when they join together at their annual holiday
+into the holiday spirit of giving when they joined together at their annual holiday

 party to provide $23,500 in grants to numerous communal and charitable